xrdocs-staging/automation/_tutorials/introducing-crosswork-planning.md

 ![Crosswork Planning Network Models]({{site.baseurl}}/images/intro-cp-network-design-sim-analysis-001.png)

+Because Crosswork Planning is designed to be a multi-user system, a team of planners and engineers can now leverage on the increased compute footprint to perform simulation and optimizations concurrently, on different network models.

 ## Job Manager ##

 The Job Manager selection allows us to view the details and status of Jobs, as well as to provide a means of submitting CLI or scripted jobs.
 These jobs will be executed asynchornously on the system and the results of jobs are self-contained in an output tar archive.